top of page

 D: I’ll see what I can do - back to me - at present my purpose is speed, to see my manor as much as I may - and watch that no souls shall be poach’d away

-B relieves Shelley of his Wisteria - the Devil smirks and follows
+B relieves Shelley of his wisteria - the Devil smirks and follows

 SCENE 2

-Mary is bringing out plates of beef stew
+Mary brings out plates of beef stew

 PBS(to Mary): So sweet his eye and its sulphury glare - so soft to his ear the cry of despair